 “Things like that when you're in the community make you more scared to go and put your name out there and apply and be assessed.”

-The project developed a process that supports Indigenous people and their experience with clear and appropriate mechanisms to increase WWCC’s and deliver better outcomes for Indigenous Australians.
-The refined and culturally respectful process ensures Indigenous adults can safely care for Indigenous children and is making a significant contribution to narrowing the gap in Indigenous inequality that perpetuates ongoing cultural and geographic displacement of Australian Aboriginal children.
+The project developed a process that supports First Nations people and their experience with clear and appropriate mechanisms to increase WWCC’s and deliver better outcomes for First Nations Australians.
+The refined and culturally respectful process ensures First Nations adults can safely care for First Nations children and is making a significant contribution to narrowing the gap in First Nations inequality that perpetuates ongoing cultural and geographic displacement of Australian First Nations children.

-Successful Indigenous WWCC applicants now have better access to government support, employment opportunities and the ability to support family members.
+Successful First Nations WWCC applicants now have better access to government support, employment opportunities and the ability to support family members.
 Over time this will increase livelihoods and community outcomes for each person and their family.

-There’s been a shift in Indigenous community engagement techniques and communications, with case-by-case face-to-face channels established and collaboration between other key services to ensure flow-through and limit barriers such as ID checks.
+There’s been a shift in First Nations community engagement techniques and communications, with case-by-case face-to-face channels established and collaboration between other key services to ensure flow-through and limit barriers such as ID checks.

-Pilot applicants had been approved by the time we finished our part of the project and one has already become a champion in his community to support other Indigenous people to get through the process; highlighting a successfully handed off and locally owned service design solution.
+Pilot applicants had been approved by the time we finished our part of the project and one has already become a champion in his community to support other First Nations people to get through the process; highlighting a successfully handed off and locally owned service design solution.

 We designed a process that supports Indigenous people to obtain a WWCC and deliver better outcomes for themselves and their families.
 Our solution has been successfully implemented by the Office of the Children’s Guardian across NSW.
 This specific check is increasing people’s access to work and services, and—critically—ensuring that more Indigenous children are being cared for within their own communities.

 Working with our traditional custodians, this solution is a key tool in ‘closing the gap’ and actively building reconciliation by providing culturally appropriate support for every Australian.